sourceduty/AI/README.md

 #

-> Alex: "*I'm very happy as a significant contributer of intelligence in the AI revolution.*"
+> "*I'm very happy as a significant contributer of intelligence in the AI revolution.*"

 ### Related Links